corda/corda/docs/source/corda-configuration-file.rst

 rpcUsers
   A list of users who are authorised to access the RPC system.
-  Each user in the list is a config object with the following fields:
+  Each user in the list is a configuration object with the following fields:

   username
     Username consisting only of word characters (a-z, A-Z, 0-9 and _)